pattytechuk/secure-paas-landing-zone/README.md

 Some PowerShell scripting was used for initial setup (resource group creation, tests to confirm connectivity).
 The CI/CD workflow should validates, deploy, and test the infrastructure whenever code changes are pushed to the repo.

 ## ✅ Tech Stack
-📐 Bicep (Infrastructure as Code)
+- 📐 Bicep
-💻 PowerShell (deployment & validation scripting)
+- 💻 PowerShell (for deployment &  scripting)
-☁️ Azure Networking (Hub-Spoke VNets, Private Endpoints, Bastion, Firewall) 🔁 GitHub Actions (CI/CD pipeline)
+- ☁️ Azure Networking (including hub and spoke vnets, Private Endpoints, Bastion, Firewall)
+- 🔁 GitHub Actions (i.e. the CI/CD pipeline)

 ## ✅ Setup
 Please check out the full project documentation under the folder documents/ for all steps taken, including all scripts, commands used.